-Here's How to Volunteer in Dallas for Earth Day
+Here's How to Volunteer in Dallas This Holiday Season

 The Trinity River Audubon Center hosts Habitat Work Days most third Saturdays, where you can clear and expand existing trails, remove invasive species, or work to restore prairie, forest, and wetland habitats for local critters.
 They also need volunteers to work the front desk, become Eco Investigations Program Docents, and perform daily maintenance tasks such as sweeping decks, dusting the exhibit hall, or putting together educational packets.